Sustainable Agriculture, Fishery, and Forestry Industries and the Food and Agriculture Value Chain

 Efforts to Improve Incomes of AFF Leaders

 The Bank is strengthening consulting activities for AFF leaders in cooperation with JA Shinnoren and Japan Agricultural Cooperatives (JA).
-In fiscal 2021 and fiscal 2022, we implemented this program with 186 and 301 consulting cases, respectively, and proposed solutions to solve various management issues faced by stakeholders.
+We conducted 186 consultations in FY2021, 301 in FY2022, 306 in FY2023, and 349 in FY2024, proposing solutions to all kinds of management issues faced by AFF leaders.
 In addition, when consulting with stakeholders, we not only propose solutions, but also confirm the status of implementation, providing support to stakeholders in achieving solutions.

 Supporting AFF Leaders by Proposing and Implementing Solutions